 The Maine Association of Retirees, now joined by the Maine State Employees Association, the Maine Education Association and the Maine State Troopers Association, sued the Board of Trustees of the Maine Public Employees Retirement System in federal court challenging the constitutionality of legislation that changes the cost of living adjustments ("COLA") for retirees.
 The Plaintiffs seek to have that portion of the legislation that reduces the COLA, determined null and void.
 No damages are sought, but attorney fees and costs are requested.
 If the Plaintiffs prevail on all counts, the State will have to make provision to retroactively reinstate COLA payments to the prior level.
 Such provision may have an impact on the System's unfunded actuarial liability.
 To avoid an appearance of conflict, the Office of the Attorney General has contracted outside counsel to defend the Board.
 Current federal case law is such that predicting the outcome of this case cannot be done with any degree of accuracy.
 More details regarding the challenged legislation and the pending lawsuit can be found in the section "Recent Legislative Changes Affecting Benefits Levels".
 The U. S. District Court granted MainePERS motion for summary judgment and motion to dismiss.
 The Plaintiffs filed an appeal with the U. S. Appeals Court.
-The matter has been fully briefed and argued and the parties await the decision of the court.
+The State prevailed on the appeal.

 In fiscal year 2011, the Legislature enacted certain changes to the State's retirement plan and related benefits.
 One of the changes requires State employees who retire prior to their normal retirement age to pay 100% of their retiree health insurance premiums until they reach normal retirement age.
 A claimant has alleged that the requirement to pay 100% of the retiree health insurance premium discriminates on the basis of age.
-The claim is in the early stages of administrative process and limited facts are available.
-If a court were to conclude that the statute is discriminatory, the State may have to reestablish funding for early retiree health insurance premiums in its budget.
-It is uncertain whether this claim may affect other possible claimants or benefits.
-Accordingly, the probability and extent of the budgetary impact, if any, are unknown.
+The EEOC rejected the allegations and found in favor of the State.